ImTwan/Bird-Classification/README.md

 # Bird-Classification
 The dataset including the images in the train and test files is too large.

-Therefore, the dataset for the Bird Classification is in this Google Drive link: https://drive.google.com/drive/folders/1lcTw5YuiHIYj-kABplIOiq3u5aZ21s6i?usp=sharing
+The dataset for the Bird Classification is in this Google Drive link: https://drive.google.com/drive/folders/1lcTw5YuiHIYj-kABplIOiq3u5aZ21s6i?usp=sharing

 Make sure you unzip the zip files.